melosomelo/algorithms/trees/README.md

 intuitive terms.
 For example, a node can have **siblings** (nodes who have the same parent), **grandfather**, **uncles**, etc.

+A tree without children is called a **leaf**.

 <p align="center">
 <img  width="380" height="200" src="../assets/images/tree-concepts-01.png"  />
 </p>

+Each tree has a **root**, which is the node at the top of the tree.
+Also, each child of a node forms a **subtree**, with that child being the root of the subtree.
+A tree is a naturally recursive structure.

+A downward sequence of nodes of the tree is called a **path**.
+The **length** of said path is the amount of nodes in the sequence minus one.
+The **height** of the tree is the length of its longest path.
+Finally, the **size** of a tree is given by the number of nodes in it.

+It's possible to list many more definitions when it comes to trees, but these are the most important and are the ones that appear the most.

 ## Tree structures

 _To see more details about each structure (best, average, worst complexity,